 Science is clearing the way for a religion coming after all the religions that came before.
-There must be a combination of modern science with a loftier and deeper theology than anything that has ever been furnished in the past.
+There must be a combination of modern science with a theology loftier and deeper than anything that has ever been furnished in the past.
 Everything is progressing toward that end, as it should.

-The best gift to our age so far, the crowning characteristic, the final glory, of our age, is what we have come to know as the scientific spirit.
 It is an age of inquiry that enters everything, sacred or profane, with no spot anywhere but someone wants to explore it.
 I don’t think there ever was an age that so daringly, so persistently, everywhere, insisted upon its right to investigate.

 The candor of science is the glory of the modern,

-It does not hide and repress; it confronts, turns on the light,
+It confronts, turns on the light,

-It never asks us: “Do you want this thing to be true?” or, “Is it ugly, hateful?” but, “Is it true?”
+It never asks us, Do you want this thing to be true? or, Is it ugly, hateful?, but, Is it true?

-And if it is true that settles it.
+And if it is true that settles it,

-It is an absolute surrender to the truth—there is no salvation if not in that.
+There is no salvation if not in that.

+With the best engineers and scientists, there is no lingering with the old ideas.
+They quickly discover their falsity—dismiss them.
+Nothing carries the day now but the clearly authenticated narrative; the solid, touchable, seeable, demonstrable substance and its action; the plain reasons and proofs how and why.
 A hundred popes’ bulls would get less respect than an inch or an ounce of the cabin boy’s or the dung-pitcher’s word who testified that he saw.

 Not geology, nor mathematics, nor chemistry, nor navigation, nor astronomy, nor anatomy, nor physiology, nor engineering, is more true to itself than Walt Whitman is true to them.
 I am pregnant with the deductions of the geologist, the astronomer, the chemist; they and the other sciences underlie my whole superstructure.